BhupendraShahi/Interview-System/README.md

 # A video Conferencing Application made using React, Firebase, ZegoCloud, etc.
 # this is part of a major project Called NLP enabled Interview System.
-Which has a resume job posting website, a resume scrapper, video conferencing application.
+Which has a job posting website, a resume scrapper and a video conferencing application.
+This is the video conferencing aapplication repository.
 # once the resume is shortlisted the used is invited to this video conferencing application for the virtual interview via an invitation email.

 # Features of the Application